 - 15 All schools, Academies, colleges and other providers (including charitable and third sector providers), as autonomous and independent bodies, will inform the local authorities' strategic overview of provision and needs in their area. - 16 As autonomous organisations, they have responsibility for designing and delivering learning programmes which meet the needs of the young people in their area.
-In keeping with devolution of responsibility to frontline professionals, it will be their responsibility to decide on their curriculum offer and mix of provision, responding to the needs of individuals and employers and to the local authority strategic overview. - 17 As part of the minimum bureaucracy brought by the system of lagged learner number funding, it is expected that schools, colleges and other providers will respond to demand from young people by taking on additional students during the year.
-The funding in the next year will be based on the lagged learner number which will include these additional students. - 18 With autonomy comes accountability: schools, colleges and other providers are also responsible for their own improvement, within a context of structures and processes which will challenge and support them to improve.
+In keeping with devolution of responsibility to frontline professionals, it will be their responsibility to decide on their curriculum offer and mix of provision, responding to the needs of individuals and employers and to the local authority strategic overview.
+Local voluntary and community organisations can help providers to meet the needs of young people, particularly those that are marginalised or isolated from mainstream provision.
+Providers should work in partnership with their local sector to establish how support may best be co-ordinated. - 17 As part of the minimum bureaucracy brought by the system of lagged learner number funding, it is expected that schools, Academies, colleges and other providers will respond to demand from young people by taking on additional students during the year.
+The funding in the next year will be based on the lagged learner number, which will include these additional students. - 18 With autonomy comes accountability: schools, Academies, colleges and other providers are also responsible for their own improvement, within a context of structures and processes which will challenge and support them to improve.
 As part of their accountability to students, they are also responsible for providing independent advice and guidance to young people.